AlGepe/OmniSnippets_JS/docs/when2cjs/compulsory.rst

 Presets
 ~~~~~~~

 This set of calculators are those who **simplify the input** by gathering multiple variables under one input field.
-In this examples the user is presented with a drop-down many with a fixed list of options.
+In these examples the user is presented with a drop-down many with a fixed list of options.
 Upon selection, other variables are internally set to the corresponding values **without the user having to deal with technical parameters**.
 All this is accomplished using *Value Select* and *Value Setter* customJS variables.

 .. seealso::